 Category 2- Uninfested or Partially Infested/Regulated Non-Quarantine Pest (Yellow states on map below)

 Category 3- Partially or Generally Infested/No Regulatory Significance (Green states on map below)

 Category 4- Historically Not Known to be Infested/No Regulatory Significance (Gray states on map below)

 Wisconsin is designated a Category 3 state which means we are generally infested with Japanese beetle.
-If you ship nursery stock out of Wisconsin to a Category 1 (red) or 2 (yellow) state, you will need a Japanese Beetle Compliance Agreement that outlines the measures you undertake to prevent the spread of Japanese beetle to receiving states.
+If you ship nursery stock out of Wisconsin to a Category 1 (red) or 2 (yellow) state, you will need a Japanese Beetle Compliance Agreement (JBCA) that outlines the measures you undertake to prevent the spread of Japanese beetle to receiving states.